fasteiner/Notion/Ideen.Commands.md

 Add-TSNotionPage -PageId|-Database (alias)      # Adds a page to the page (childpage) or database ("database row") Add-TSNotionDatabase -PageId                    # Adda a block of type ChildDatabase (= database) to a page Add-TSNotionPageProperties -PageId              # Adds the given property to the page

+Add-TSNotionDatabase -PageId                    # Adds an Block:ChildDatabase to the page, including an database object
 ```

 ## Remove- commands